-The Allagash River is a 92 mile waterway of interconnected lakes and river, the watershed covers 1479 square miles to provide ample water flow throughout the spring, summer and fall for guided Allagash River canoe trips, or Allagash river transportation and shuttle services.
-The Allagash Wilderness Waterway offers about 90 primitive campsites that are located throughout the entire Waterway from Chamberlain Lake or Allagash Lake all the way down river to Allagash Village.
+The Allagash River is a 92 mile waterway of interconnected lakes and river, know as the Allagsh Wilderness Waterway.
+The watershed covers nearly 1,500 square miles and provides ample water flow throughout the spring, summer and fall.
+The Waterway offers approximately 90 primitive campsites that are located throughout the length of the river, from Chamberlain Lake or Allagash Lake all the way down river to Allagash Village.

-Allagash river canoe trips are very popular with individuals looking for a peaceful vacation, it is a great place for families, scout groups, church groups and summer camps.
+Allagash river canoe trips are very popular with those looking for a peaceful vacation, it is a great place for families, scout groups, church groups and summer camps.
 Mid to late May offers great water conditions and the beginning of spring trout fishing.
 In June water levels are still great with good trout fishing and not many paddlers on the river but it is the height of black flies.
 July and August are the height of paddler volumes and can be the lowest water levels.
-In September and October Allagash canoe trips are consider the most enjoyable due to beautiful weather, no bugs and very few paddlers.
+In September and October Allagash canoe trips are consider the most enjoyable due to beautiful weather, fewer bugs and very few paddlers.
 So, no matter what time of the paddling season you can find a time to enjoy an Allagash river canoe trip.

 It is best to paddle the St. John early in the season, before June.
 Water levels on the river are not controlled by dams and can become very low later in the summer, making paddling impossible.